jschmid1/gopro_as_webcam_on_linux/README.md

 # Use your GoPro as a webcam on Linux (without additional hardware)
-> Currently there is no official support for using your GoPro 8&9 (the only versions that offer this feature natively) as a webcam on Linux.
+> Currently there is no official support for using your GoPro 8, 9, or 10 (the only versions that offer this feature natively) as a webcam on Linux.
 The web is full of incomplete tutorials for this topic.
 This script tries to simplify this effort.

 ## Installation

 ```sh
 sudo su -c "bash <(wget -qO- https://cutt.ly/PjNkrzq)" root
 ```

+(If you're unable to access the shortened link, use the following: `https://raw.githubusercontent.com/jschmid1/gopro_as_webcam_on_linux/master/install.sh` )

 This runs an install script.
 Follow the instructions on the screen.